wp-plugins/bulletproof-security/readme.txt

 = Does BulletProof Security Work On All Web Hosts? =

 BulletProof Security works on all web hosts except for these 3 web hosts: <a href="http://forum.ait-pro.com/forums/topic/read-me-first-free/#incompatible-hosts" title="Incompatible Hosts" rel="nofollow" target="_blank">Incompatible Hosts</a>.
 If you have Go Daddy "Managed WordPress" hosting, which is special type of hosting account and is not a regular/standard Go Daddy hosting account then click this link for more information: <a href="http://forum.ait-pro.com/forums/topic/gdmw/" title="Go Daddy Managed WordPress Hosting" rel="nofollow" target="_blank">Go Daddy Managed WordPress Hosting</a>.
 BPS works fine on Go Daddy "Managed WordPress" Hosting.
-BPS has a one click option setting that has been created for Go Daddy "Managed WordPress" Hosting.

 = I am seeing Security Log entries in my BulletProof Security Log.
 What do they mean? =

 Your Security Log will log 400, 403 and 404 (requires copying the BPS 404 logging code to your Theme's 404.php Template) Errors.
 The Security Log logs all 400 and 403 HTTP Response Status Codes by default.
 You can also log 404 HTTP Response Status Codes by opening this BPS 404 Template file - /bulletproof-security/404.php and copying the logging code into your Theme's 404 Template file.
-When you open the BPS Pro 404.php file you will see simple instructions on how to add the 404 logging code to your Theme's 404 Template file.
+When you open the BPS 404.php file you will see simple instructions on how to add the 404 logging code to your Theme's 404 Template file.
 99.99% of what is logged in the Security Log is blocked hackers, spammers, bad bots, scrapers, miners, etc. The Security Log is also a troubleshooting tool.
 If BPS is blocking something legitimate in another plugin or theme then exactly what is being blocked in another plugin or theme by BPS will be logged in the Security Log.
+A whitelist rule can be created to allow anything legitmate that is being blocked in another plugin or theme.

 = HTTP Response Status Codes =